alederer25/gp3/README.md

 ## Overview of Python scripts:

 #### General (reusable, non-problem specific) GPU calculation scripts:
+See the function headers inside the specific scripts for detailed information about required inputs and returns of each function.

 - **SquaredExp_GPU.py**: GPU parallelized functions to evaluate the decrease condition of a given Gaussian Process (GP) mean function trained on a cost function of a dynamical system with the squared exponential kernel.

   Based on the decrease region and GP mean additionally estimate the region of attraction of the system.